cyberark/conjur/design/authenticators/AUTHENTICATORS.md

 ## Security requirements

-### Must whitelist before using
+### Must allow_list before using

-With the exception of the default Conjur authenticator named `authn`, all authenticators must be explicitly whitelisted via the environment variable `CONJUR_AUTHENTICATORS`.
+With the exception of the default Conjur authenticator named `authn`, all authenticators must be explicitly allow listed via the environment variable `CONJUR_AUTHENTICATORS`.

-1. If the environment variable `CONJUR_AUTHENTICATORS` is *not* set, the default Conjur authenticator will be automatically whitelisted and ready for use.
+1. If the environment variable `CONJUR_AUTHENTICATORS` is *not* set, the default Conjur authenticator will be automatically allowlisted and ready for use.
 No other authenticators will be available in this case.
-2. If the environment variable `CONJUR_AUTHENTICATORS` *is* set, then only the authenticators listed will be whitelisted.
+2. If the environment variable `CONJUR_AUTHENTICATORS` *is* set, then only the authenticators listed will be allowlisted.
 This means that if `CONJUR_AUTHENTICATORS` is set and `authn` is not in the list, default Conjur authentication will not be available.

-Here is an example `CONJUR_AUTHENTICATORS` which whitelists an LDAP authenticator as well as the default Conjur authenticator:
+Here is an example `CONJUR_AUTHENTICATORS` which allowlisted an LDAP authenticator as well as the default Conjur authenticator:
 ```
 CONJUR_AUTHENTICATORS=authn-ldap/sysadmins,authn